MicrosoftDocs/azure-stack-docs/azure-local/migrate/migrate-maintain-ip-addresses.md

 **Static network interfaces with static logical networks**

-For static network interfaces created using a static logical network, Azure portal may not display the correct IP address, even if the static IP migration scripts have been run and the correct IP addresses have been transferred to the migrated VM.
+For static network interfaces created using a static logical network, Azure portal may not display the correct IP address, even if the static IP migration scripts were run and the correct IP addresses were transferred to the migrated VM.

 The Arc Resource Bridge defaults to selecting the first IP address marked as available on the underlying logical network subnet and displays that in Azure portal.
 On-demand modification of this IP address is not supported at this time.
 This limitation does not apply to dynamic network interfaces created using a dynamic logical network.

-Azure portal should display the correct IP address assigned to the DHCP-enabled NIC on the migrated VM, provided that the prerequisites are met and Hyper-V Manager is able to view the IP address of the network interface on the VM.
+Azure portal should display the correct IP address that were assigned to the DHCP-enabled NIC on the migrated VM, provided that the prerequisites are met and Hyper-V Manager is able to view the IP address of the network interface on the VM.

 **Old network adapter information in Device Manager**